deckyal/Bio-Acquisition/README.md

 # Bio-Acquisition
-This is the Repository of our Bio-medical data acquisition (ECG-EDA + Camera) software.
+[Software] This is the Repository of our Bio-medical data acquisition (ECG-EDA + Camera) software.
 It is purely implemented using python + QT

 Specs :
   1. Python 2.7 based